royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

   * Groups

 ### Rule creation
+* Under "Act", "Rules", click "Create"
+* Name it `IotWebinarRule` (only alphanumeric and underscore are allowed)
+* Set the SQL query to `SELECT * FROM 'iot/audit'`
+* Click on "Add Action"
+*
+//TODO - limit of rules, generally write the limits

 // * create rule - type? group?
 // * create policy
 //   * policy variables group, attribute, type